kapilsethi/poc-api-testing-with-node-js/README.md

 **Test execution report:**

-- Test execution report can be found in './allure-results' and './allure-report' locations
+- Test execution report can be found in './mochawesome-report'

 **Features:**
 ----